mihaildono/padawan-project/youngling/array-tasks.md

 ```

 ### [Map][map], [Filter][filter]
-Implement the two functions, and reimplement the tasks with them.
+Implement the two functions, and reimplement the previous tasks with them.

+## IMPORANT
+Initially we used `for loop`, and then we learned about `map` and `filter`.
+From
+this point on, we will strive to only you higher order functions like `map`,
+`filter`, `reduce` and etc., for a more functional style approach.

 [map]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map
 [filter]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter